openshift-labs/lab-tekton-pipelines/README.md

 Lab - OpenShift Pipelines with Tekton
 ====================

+Please be aware that this workshop is being developed at this time.
+However, all feedback and contributions to the project are welcome.

 This workshop provides an introduction to OpenShift Pipelines with Tekton.

 The workshop uses the HomeRoom workshop environment in the learning portal configuration.
 You will need to be a cluster admin in order to deploy it.